 See what else you can do in Sydney.

 Keen to explore beyond the backpacker trail?
 Great Keppel Island has 17 white sandy beaches and its clear waters make a great base to explore the Great Barrier Reef.
 Packages can be booked that include transfers from the Greyhound Bus, Ferry Transfers and accommodation at Emu Beach Backpackers.
 A great little stop over between Fraser Island and The Whitsundays.

 By Stuart Edwards (Own work) [Public domain], via Wikimedia Commons;

 11. Lady Musgrave Island

-he second most southern island on the Great Barrier Reef and a popular spot for Aussie locals.
+The second most southern island on the Great Barrier Reef and a popular spot for Aussie locals.
 Walking trails, fantastic snorkelling and glass bottom boat tours.
 Boat trips depart from the Town of 1770 - where the surf coast meets the reef.
-A great spot to chill between Fraser Island and the Whitsundays.
+Another great spot to chill between Fraser Island and the Whitsundays.